harshshs/charging-scheduling/README.md

 Key features:

-Dynamic EV Scheduling: Assigns EVs to charging stations considering uncertain parameters like state of charge (SOC), arrival, and departure times.
+Dynamic EV Scheduling: Assigns EVs to charging stations considering uncertain parameters like state of charge (SOC), arrival, and departure times.//
-Hybrid Optimization: Combines ILP and HGSO to achieve optimal EV-to-charging station assignments, reducing energy consumption and operational costs.
+Hybrid Optimization: Combines ILP and HGSO to achieve optimal EV-to-charging station assignments, reducing energy consumption and operational costs.//
-Real-Time Energy Management: Adapts to real-time fluctuations in energy prices, charging rates, and grid conditions.
-V2G Integration: Includes Vehicle-to-Grid (V2G) support for flexible energy distribution, aiding in grid balancing during peak demand.
+Real-Time Energy Management: Adapts to real-time fluctuations in energy prices, charging rates, and grid conditions.// V2G Integration: Includes Vehicle-to-Grid (V2G) support for flexible energy distribution, aiding in grid balancing during peak demand.//
 This project can serve as a reference for implementing smart EV charging systems in urban infrastructures and smart grids.